ralismark/ralismark.github.io/_garden/index.md

 ---
 layout: article
-title: Digital Garden
+title: Garden
 ---

 Hey there!
 You've stumbled across the more hidden part of my website.
 The content here will be more varied and unpolished and personal, and usually doesn't belong in the [main blog]({% link posts.html %}).
+For this reason (well, mainly the fact that it's more personal and private), I've intentionally made it difficult to look around.

 Please be nice.
 Thanks.

----
+And may you find what you're looking for.

 Here's some things here: